Chronic Wasting Disease

 Missouri’s first cases of CWD were found in captive-deer hunting facilities.
 Initial cases of CWD in several other states have also been found in captive facilities.
 Thirteen states prohibit captive white-tailed or mule deer.

-Missouri’s captive-cervid industry includes 47 big-game hunting preserves and 253 wildlife breeders, with a total of approximately 9,000 white-tailed deer.
+As of January 2014, Missouri has 39 permitted big-game hunting preserves and 221 permitted wildlife breeders with white-tailed deer.
 This captive-cervid industry plays a critical role in detecting cases of CWD in captive animals and in limiting the spread of the disease.

 MDC has been working with the Missouri Department of Agriculture, captive deer and elk associations, hunters, landowners, and others on ways to limit the spread of CWD and other infectious diseases within and between captive cervids and free-ranging deer.